Halal Certification in Singapore - Why it is Important for Your Business

 We can assist your company to implement the 10 HaIMQ principles in order to get Halal certification.
 The principles are as follows:

 - Formation of Halal Team & Job Scope

 - Identify Halal threats and control measures

 - Create a Halal File & Record-Keeping System

 - Verify the Halal system

 After getting a certificate, we can help you to maintain the certification in regards to audit and renew it when the time is up for renewal.

 We can help local companies verify the Halal label of other international agencies and help get Halal certification when the company wants to go global and needs Halal certification bodies outside of Singapore, such as Malaysia or Indonesia.

-In general, the order of applying for a certificate by our Halal certified Singapore consultant is inquiry, consultancy, pre-application, application, processing, certification, maintenance, and last is renewal.
+In general, the order of applying for a certificate by our Halal-certified Singapore consultant is an inquiry, consultancy, pre-application, application, processing, certification, maintenance, and last is renewal.
 At each step, we will best guide you to produce the desired results so that your company can get Halal certification.

 If your company is interested in obtaining Halal certification via our agency and is eager to export Halal products to other countries, and unsure of Halal market dynamics, feel free to contact us and we are happy to serve you with our best consultant to help you with all of your needs regarding Halal certification matters.